ghostery/ghostery-extension/CONTRIBUTING.md

 You can also submit feature requests to the [issue tracker](../../issues).
 Before you submit a request, search to make sure a duplicate feature hasn't already been proposed.

+## Contributing Translations

+Good translations are hard.
+If you see specific areas for improvement, please let us know.
+Even better, send us a pull request.

+We also accept community contributions for missing languages, especially if you are a native speaker.
+Should you have problems with the setup, contact us and we can help you.
+You don't have to be a developer to get started.

+Current list of officially supported languages (maintained by Ghostery in Transifex):

++ English
++ German
++ French
++ Spanish
++ Italian
++ Polish
++ Dutch
++ Korean
++ Japanese
++ Hungarian
++ Chinese (simplified and traditional)
++ Russian
++ Brazilian

+Languages maintained by the community:
+* Vietnamese (thanks to Tachibana Shin!)

 ## Working With the Code

 + [Fork](https://help.github.com/articles/fork-a-repo/) the repository.
 Make sure to keep your fork [synced](https://help.github.com/articles/syncing-a-fork/) with the source repo